Santa Maria in Aquiro: Art and architecture

 The most important work of art in the church is a 14th-century painting, in the apse, of the Madonna and Child with St Stephen, attributed to the school of Pietro Cavallini.
 This painting and the funeral lapidary monuments in the vestibule are from the medieval church of Santo Stefano del Trullo, destroyed during the pontificate of Pope Alexander VII (1655–1667).
 There are also paintings from the 17th and 18th centuries.
 The facade was completed by 1774 by Pietro Camporese the Elder, based on designs of Giovanni Francesco Braccioli.
 The interior was redecorated by Cesare Mariani in 1866.

 Two chapels have paintings by followers of Caravaggio: the third chapel at right has a Virgin and Saints (1617) by Carlo Saraceni, while the second chapel on the left has three canvasses – Deposition from the Cross, Crowning with the crown of thorns, and Flagellation of Christ (1635-1640) – attributed to the Frenchman Trophime Bigot.
 Formerly these paintings were thought to be by the hand of Gerard van Honthorst.

 Cardinal-deacons

 Santa Maria in Aquiro has been a titular church since the 11th century.
-The current cardinal-deacon is Angelo Amato.
+The most recent cardinal-deacon was Angelo Amato who died on 31 December 2024.